"Darkness cannot drive out darkness; only light can do that. Hate cannot drive out hate; only love can do that." - Dr. Martin Luther King, Jr.

 As you know, we launched the Office of Strategy, Equity, and Transformation and have made advancing equity, racial justice, inclusion, and diversity a priority across the organization.
 We also propelled Healing Illinois, an initiative engaging thousands of residents from communities all across the state in racial healing events and dialogues, and providing opportunities for communities and individuals to begin the process of healing from the harms caused by racism.

 Additionally, January 19 marks the National Day of Racial Healing.
 Conversations and activities are being planned for the next few months.
 The IDHS Healing Illinois initiative has partnered with Truth, Racial Healing and Transformation-Chicago (TRHT) for the 5th Annual National Day of Racial Healing (NDORH).
 NDORH events will take place virtually between 10am - 3pm.
-The event will be live-streamed on Facebook and YouTube and available to view after the 19th.
+The event will be live-streamed on Facebook and Truth, Racial Healing and Transformation's YouTube Channel and available to view after the 19th.
 These activities are an initial step towards the deeper work of our Equity, Racial Justice, Inclusion, and Diversity plan which will continue to be built upon and rolled out over the next year.

 Lastly, log onto the IDHS OneNet Page for resources for Dr. Martin King Jr. Day, observed by many to be a day of service, and beyond.
 In addition, check the Healing Illinois webpage to learn more about the almost 200 organizations involved in this initiative and find an event hosted by an organization near you.
 Most events are virtual, and open for public participation.
 These events range from formal panel discussions, to parent workshops, to teen theater, to healing circles.
 This year and in the years to come, I hope that we at IDHS continue to embrace and live out the tenets of love and equity that Dr. King fought for.
 As always, thank you for all that you do.